schapka/hexane/.ai/context.md

 11. Prefer composition over inheritance
 12. Keep APIs readable and chainable

+### Module System

+13. **Modules are for feature boundaries**, not just code organization
+14. **Service dependencies use DI**, not module imports
+15. **Avoid circular dependencies** - use service-level injection
+16. **Lazy imports when needed**: `() => Module` for cycles
+17. **Event-driven for decoupling** - emit events instead of direct calls
+18. **Build-time detection** - warn about cycles early

+### Anti-Patterns to Avoid

+- ❌ Using module imports just to access services
+- ❌ Creating "god modules" to avoid cycles
+- ❌ Importing modules circularly without lazy resolution
+- ❌ Tight coupling between domain modules

+### Better Approaches

+- ✅ Service-level DI: `inject(OrderService)` in UserService
+- ✅ Event-driven: `events.emit('order.created')`
+- ✅ Lazy imports: `imports: [() => OrdersModule]`
+- ✅ Shared modules: Extract common code to CommonModule

 Remember: We're building for the future of JavaScript, not maintaining compatibility with legacy patterns.
+We learned from Angular's mistakes - circular dependencies should be prevented by design, not worked around.